JohnXLivingston/peertube-plugin-livechat/support/documentation/content/en/issues/_index.md

 chapter: false
 ---

 If you have new feature requests, bugs, or difficulties to setup the plugin, you can use the [Github issue tracker](https://github.com/JohnXLivingston/peertube-plugin-livechat/issues).
+If possible, try using english or french.

 To have a glimpse to the roadmap for upcoming features, please refer to: